 Additionally, Oracle offers another deployment option: a dedicated Exadata private database cloud in the public cloud for autonomous databases.
 The Oracle DBA can create one or more Container Databases and many pluggable databases.
 Dedicated deployment allows the Oracle DBA to customize the Operational Policies that control the provisioning of a new database, the timing on patches and upgrades, backup schedules, and the number of databases that run on the infrastructure.

 Creating and connecting to the Oracle Autonomous Database is truly easy, and can be done by someone without the DBA expertise.
 However, there are numerous pitfalls and management challenges that only an experienced DBA can address.

 In this webinar, Oracle Autonomous Database – What is the DBA’s Role?, Biju Thomas discusses the areas that cannot be performed by the Autonomous Database, such as interfacing with user needs, and application or SQL tuning and security management.
 Additionally, there are several areas where DBAs use specialized tools to manage various applications and functions.

 Every business is different, with varying needs and staff with myriad experience levels.
 Only a DBA can develop strategy to match your unique business needs, whether you need in-depth SQL development, detailed analytics, or application management tools.
 Only a DBA can provision for application setup, scaling the platform, setup of application security, life-cycle governance, and restoration of lost data.

-These benefits of working with a knowledgeable DBA can make the difference in your firm's ability to remain competitive and stand out in your industry.
+These benefits of working with a knowledgeable DBA and Database management services provider can make the difference in your firm's ability to remain competitive and stand out in your industry.
 It is a key driver of your strategy, especially if you need to go beyond a posture of day-to-day maintenance and build for a complex and unpredictable future.